raducanu3/Weather-Application/README.md

 The main section offers a wealth of information on your selected location's weather.
 You'll find an icon, temperature, description, and other details like high and low temperatures, wind speed, and feels-like temperature.
 To begin with your current location’s weather, ensure that geolocation is turned on in your browser.
 Additionally, there is a section for daily weather forecasts for the next 7 days.
 Each day displays an icon, the day of the week, and the high temperature.

-Lastly, we include a table with hourly weather forecasts for the next 24 hours, featuring an icon, the time of day (in local time zone), temperature, feels-like temperature and description (on screens larger than 'small').
+Lastly, there is a table with hourly weather forecasts for the next 24 hours, featuring an icon, the time of day (in local time zone), temperature, feels-like temperature and description (on screens larger than 'small').